wagiminator/ATtiny85-TinyCharger/README.md

 An [INA219](https://www.ti.com/lit/ds/symlink/ina219.pdf) is used to measure voltage and current.
 The INA219 is a current shunt and power monitor with an I²C-compatible interface.
 The device monitors both shunt voltage drop and bus supply voltage, with programmable conversion times and filtering.
 A programmable calibration value, combined with an internal multiplier, enables direct readouts of current in amperes.
 The selected shunt resistance of 8mΩ enables both a very small influence on the circuit and a measurement with a resolution of 1mA.
 For an accurate measurement, a shunt resistor with a low tolerance (1% or better) should be selected.

 ## User Interface
-The user interface utilizes two buttons and a [128x64 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+64+0.96+oled+new+4pin).
+The user interface utilizes two buttons and an [SSD1306 128x32 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+32+0.91+oled).
 An [ATtiny25/45/85](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf) microcontroller handles the user interface as well as the control and monitoring of the charging functions.

 ![pic4.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny85-TinyCharger/main/documentation/TinyCharger_pic4.jpg)